wordofwarning/wordofwarning.org/current/2024/index.md

 <small><span style='font-variant: small-caps'>[back to top](/current/2024)</span></small>

 #### People
 Tamsin Drury, [hÅb](/hab)'s Director, has been around a while — a really long while — she's been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape, and firing a glitter-cannon to the *Hallelujah* chorus!
-On the less eccentric side, over the years hÅb has worked with hundreds of GM & NW artists to help them create new work.
-Please send programming enquiries to her via <mailto:info@habmcr.org>
+On the less eccentric side, over the years hÅb has worked with hundreds of GM & NW artists to help them create new work.<br><i>Please send programming enquiries to her via <mailto:info@habmcr.org></i>

 John Franklin-Johnston, hÅb's Programme Manager, is a freelance producer, events manager, facilitator, and was <a href="http://greenroomarts.org" target="_blank">greenroom</a>'s programme co-ordinator.